daattali/beautiful-jekyll/resources_pages/install_ds_stack_windows.md

 ## Make
 We will be using Make to automate our analysis scripts.
 More on this later!

-Go to https://github.com/gnu-mcu-eclipse/windows-build-tools/releases and download `
+Go to https://github.com/gnu-mcu-eclipse/windows-build-tools/releases and download `gnu-mcu-eclipse-windows-build-tools-2.12-20190422-1053-win64.zip`.
-gnu-mcu-eclipse-build-tools-2.10-20180103-1919-win64.zip`.

 Unpack the archive and copy it into the %userprofile%\AppData\Roaming\GNU MCU Eclipse (for example C:\Users\User\AppData\Roaming\GNU MCU Eclipse) folder.

-After installation, in Command Prompt type the following to ask for the version:
+After installation, restart Powershell and type the following to ask for the version:

 ```
 make --version